mayer79/gradient_boosting_comparison/README.md

 Initial public release | 2014 | 2017 | 2017

 This compilation as per May 15, 2020 is neither complete nor does it claim to be correct.

+Update as per July 5, 2020: LightGBM has implemented interaction constraints, hurray :-).